 "Ready to make a difference in the world?
 Our teachers, nurses, counselors and other professionals work to make the world a better place every day.
-Come join over 5,000 students in the internationally recognized programs of the College of Education and Health Professions."
+Come join nearly 5,500 students in the internationally recognized programs of the College of Education and Health Professions."

 The College offers challenging and rewarding programs to earn bachelor's, master's and doctoral degrees, as well as specialist degrees and graduate certificates.
 COEHP features six academic divisions and an undergraduate Honors Program.
 We operate our programs principally from four buildings on campus: Graduate Education Building; Peabody Hall; Health, Physical Education and Recreation Building; and Epley Center for Health Professions.